Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Experiments

-\paragraph{Detection Training Ratio.} Figure~\ref{fig:detection_task_training_ratio} shows the effect of varying the detection task sampling ratio during training, for both COCO and OID validation sets.
+\paragraph{Detection Task Sampling Ratio.} Figure~\ref{fig:detection_task_training_ratio} shows the effect of varying the detection task sampling ratio during training, for both COCO and OID validation sets.
 The optimal value is dataset dependent.
-For both datasets and most choices of the task ratio QMD SLD AP is largely better than the detector SLD AP.
-On the COCO dataset, multi-task training improves also multi-class detection mAP for most values.
+For both datasets and most choices of the task ratio QMD SLD AP is largely better than Detector SLD AP.
+On the COCO dataset, multi-task training improves also the DET mAP for most values.